-People have said the for years, but of course Queen Bey (Beyoncé) re-popularized it with her award-winning album, Lemonade, in 2016.
+People have said this expression for years, but of course, Queen Bey (Beyoncé) re-popularized it with her award-winning album, Lemonade, in 2016.

 When Life Gives You Lemons

 Simply put, the expression is a proverbial phrase used to encourage positivity and optimism when facing difficulty and adverse circumstances.
 Most fruit are characteristically known for being sweet; yet one of the most popular varieties is known for its sourness, due to their high citric acidity.
 Therefore, the lemon, in the expression, represents the sour part of life and life’s misfortunes.

 The juice of lemons is too acidic for prolonged or straight consumption.
 Likewise, most of us prefer not to ever have to experience the trials of hurt, loss, sickness, or other difficulties; and if we do have to experience them, we would definitely rather choose to shorten their effects.